AndreaLanfranchi/EthereumStratum-2.0.0/README.md

       ]
 }
 ```
-where `params` is an array made of two elements: the first is a hexadecimal string representation (32 bytes) of the hashrate the miner reads on it's devices and the latter is the authorization token issued to worker this hashrate is refers to (see above for `mining.authorization`).
+where `params` is an array made of two elements: the first is a hexadecimal string representation (32 bytes) of the hashrate the miner reads on its devices. the latter is the authorization token issued to worker this hashrate refers to (see above for `mining.authorization`).

-Server **MUST** respond back with either an aknowledgment message
+Server **MUST** respond back with either an acknowledgment message
 ```json
 {"id": 1}
 ```
-Optionally the server can reply back reporting it's findings about calculated hashrate **for the same worker**.
+Optionally the server can reply back reporting its findings about calculated hashrate **for the same worker**.
 ```json
 {
   "id": 1,